 Severe mental health

-- Information required: A formal diagnosis of a mental health condition and contact details of the clinician (e.g. clinical psychologist) who is currently working with the student.
+- Information required: Details of the mental health condition and how it impacts on the student's capacity to engage in schooling.
+Contact details of the clinician (eg clinical psychologist) who is currently working with the student.

 Pregnant and parenting young people